Avatar Aang: The Last Airbender: Casting

-At CinemaCon in April 2024, Paramount announced the casting of Eric Nam as Aang, Dionne Quan as Toph Beifong, Jessica Matten as Katara, Román Zaragoza as Sokka, and Dave Bautista as the antagonist.
-In March 2025, Variety reported that Steven Yeun, who had previously voiced Avatar Wan in The Legend of Korra, joined the cast in an undisclosed role; he was later confirmed to be Zuko.
+In May 2023, Mae Whitman, the original voice actress for Katara, confirmed that she would not be reprising the role.
+She remarked that despite cherishing her experience, Whitman was excited to see "actors come in, who honestly fit the role much better" as she expressed an interest to have an actress who isn't white succeed her.
+The following year, at CinemaCon in April 2024, Paramount announced the casting of Eric Nam as Aang, Dionne Quan as Toph Beifong, Jessica Matten as Katara, Román Zaragoza as Sokka, and Dave Bautista as the antagonist.
+In March 2025, Variety reported that Steven Yeun, who had previously voiced Avatar Wan in The Legend of Korra, joined the cast in an undisclosed role.
+He was later confirmed to be voicing Zuko four months later, succeeding the character's original voice actor Dante Basco.
+Later that December, more additional actors were announced to join the film, consisting of Taika Waititi, Geraldine Viswanathan, Freida Pinto, Ke Huy Quan, Peta Sergeant, and Dee Bradley Baker.
+Baker was revealed to be reprising his roles as Appa and Momo from the original series.

 According to the film's casting director, Jenny Jue, the decision to recast the principal characters was on behalf of DiMartino and Konietzko.
 This direction was influenced by the increased emphasis on matching voice actors' ethnic and racial backgrounds to those of the characters they portray, a topic that arose in the industry in the years following the conclusion of the original series.
 Jue said, "ATLA is a fictional world, but there are cultural influences for each nation/kingdom, and we wanted to explore the talent from those groups".
-Mae Whitman, the original voice actress for Katara, remarked that despite cherishing her experience, she was excited to see "actors come in, who honestly fit the role much better".

 Animation

-In October 2022, it was reported that Flying Bark Productions in Sydney, Australia, would provide animation for the film.
-In May 2025, it was reported that Studio Mir in Seoul, South Korea, which previously provided animation for The Legend of Korra, would also provide additional animation for the film.
-The animation style used in the feature combines 2D hand-drawn animated characters with 3D computer-animated environments, courtesy of Deep Canvas technology.
-Deep Canvas and this hybrid style of animation production was pioneered at Walt Disney Animation Studios, and had extensively been used in their titles, Tarzan (1999) and Treasure Planet (2002).
+In October 2022, it was reported that the Australian studio Flying Bark Productions would primarily provide the animation for the film.
+In May 2025, it was reported that Studio Mir in South Korea which previously provided animation for The Legend of Korra, would also provide additional animation services for the film.
+Alexia Gates-Foale, director of production for Flying Bark, said that working on the film will be "a dream project" for the studio due to multiple employees being fans of the franchise.
+The animation style used in the feature combines 2D hand-drawn animated characters with computer-animated environments taking inspiration from the Deep Canvas technology.
+Pioneered at Walt Disney Animation Studios, Deep Canvas had extensively been used in titles such as Tarzan (1999) and Treasure Planet (2002).

+Music

+Jeremy Zuckerman, who composed for the animated series, was revealed to be serving as the film's composer in November 2025.
+Zuckerman said that he was granted full access to an orchestra, stating that the bigger budget for the film enables him to try new things he could not do on the television series due to technological limits at the time.
+The soundtrack was released on the day of the film's San Diego Comic-Con premiere on July 24.